 Grow grants prioritize support for community groups who represent a broad range of voices in their community and who are not being reached by other funders.
 The Grassroots Fund interprets the word 'environment' broadly and provides funding for a wide range of activities.

 Deadlines: Third Tuesday in March & September.
 Funding decisions are generally made early June and early December, and funding is received after grant agreement paperwork is signed.

 Grant size: $1,000 - $4,000

-Direct questions to: Abby Burkland at [email protected] if you cannot find the answers to your questions on this page.
+Direct questions to: Bart Westdijk at email@example.com if you cannot find the answers to your questions on this page.

 The Grow grant program is focused on community-based, local initiatives.
 For the Grassroots Fund that means that:

 - groups that are volunteer-driven or have no more than 2 full-time paid staff (80 hrs/week)

 - National or international work